 Hollings Manufacturing Extension Partnership- Headquartered in Gaithersburg, MD, the National Institute of Standards and Technology's Hollings Manufacturing Extension Partnership is a public/ private partnership that works with small and mid-sized U.S. manufacturers to create and retain jobs, increase profits, save time and money, develop new customers, and expand into new markets.
 Founded in 1988, the nationwide network consists of more than 1,200 technical experts located in every state.
 For every dollar of federal investment, the MEP generates $19 in new sales growth and $21 in new client investments, and creates or retains one manufacturing job for every $1,978 of federal investment.
 For more information please visit www.nist.gov/mep

 NIST Recovery Act Information—On February 17, 2009, President Obama signed the American Recovery and Reinvestment Act of 2009 (ARRA).
-The act includes funding for the National Institute of Standards and Technology (NIST).
-In the near future, this web page will include information about specific NIST programs to be funded through the act.
+The act included funding for the National Institute of Standards and Technology (NIST).
+NIST information is included in the Department of Commerce agency profile on Recovery.gov.
 For information on fellowships, grants, and other funding available from NIST, please monitor NIST's Recovery Act page.

 Measurement Science and Engineering Research Grants Programs—Support NIST laboratories with research in fields such as, but not limited to: materials science, engineering, and measurement science; chemical sciences; physical measurement; mechanical metrology; semiconductors; ionizing radiation physics; engineering; advanced manufacturing; construction technologies; fire research; information technology including advanced network technologies, big data, cloud computing, computer forensics, information access, and cybersecurity; neutron research including the development of innovative technologies relevant to neutron research; nanoscale science and technology including the development of essential measurement and fabrication methods and technology in support of all phases of nanotechnology development; greenhouse gas and climate science measurements; law enforcement standards; forensic sciences; and measurement science for energy research.
 This link will take you to the Full Announcement of this federal funding opportunity.
 To see a summary of the program, click on this link to the Grants.gov Synopsis.
 To apply for this grant electronically through Grants.gov, click on the Application box near the top of the Synopsis screen.
 This link will take you to a copy of the 2013 Measurement Science and Engineering Research Grants Program.
 Contact: Chris Hunton at firstname.lastname@example.org or (301) 975-5718.